This chapter finishes the presentation of contemporary religions with a look at Shinto, Tao, Hindu and Jewish places of worship.

-Visiting the Taoist Temple of Heaven in Beijing I noticed how some followers would perform Chinese calligraphy with water on stone.
+When I visited the Taoist Temple of Heaven in Beijing I noticed how some followers would perform Chinese calligraphy with water on stone.
 The symbols would evaporate and disappear in a matter of seconds, evoking the ephemeral nature of physical reality.

 Walking ten thousand miles of the world is better than reading ten thousand scrolls.
 (Chinese Proverb)

 Hinduism is a very complex religion with a complex background.
-It has not a unified structure, and there are a number of gods and goddesses.
+It does not have a unified structure, and there are a number of gods and goddesses.
 A temple is usually dedicated to one presiding deity and other deities associated with the main deity.
 This deity is often represented by a statue (murti).

 The huge and magnificent Angkor temple complex in Cambodia was actually built as Hindu temples, but later changed into a Buddhist place of worship.

 This series about religious buildings has one important limitation.
 I am including only pictures of places of worship I have been to myself.
-Judaism, one of three Abrahamic religions, exercises its worshop of God in synagogues.
+Judaism, one of three Abrahamic religions, exercises its worship of God in synagogues.
 My experience of visiting a synagogue is limited to Krakow and Yangon.